 Dear children, keep yourselves from idols~ 1stJohn 5:21 NIV

-“Being nice” is an idol we worship with abandon in Western culture.
+“Being nice” has become an idol we worship with wild abandon.

-Before you tag-out to write me a long rambling comment listing in horrific detail the countless ways people have become rude, vulgar and belligerent, please hear me out.
+Before you exit out to write me a long comment listing detailing the countless ways people have become rude, vulgar and belligerent, read on.

-It is true that there are many people in our culture who become aggressively rude, foulmouthed and abusive at what looks like the tiniest provocation.
-However, if you look at the context of their aggression; their hostility is nearly always directed at people the aggressors categorize as hateful, rude or disrespectful in some way.
+It is true that there are many people in our culture who become aggressively rude, foulmouthed and abusive at the tiniest provocation.
+However, if you look at the context of their aggression; their hostility is nearly always directed at people who they categorize as hateful, rude or disrespectful.

-It is never acceptable to be “not nice” anymore unless, of course someone else is determined to be “not nice”.
-That said, once the judgment of “not nice” has been established, literally anything goes.
+It is never acceptable to be “not nice” anymore.
+Unless, of course someone else is determined to be “not nice”.
+Once the judgment of “not nice” has been established, literally anything goes.
 It is then acceptable to unleash untold hell on those judged to be “not nice”.

 This insight came as I was reading an article.
-The writer of said article believes evangelical support for the President (rather than the churches lack of holiness or the average Christian’s reluctance to share the not-nice parts of the gospel) is hurting our Christian witness in America.
-He believes that it would be best for Christian voters to dump the President and take our lumps with whoever gets elected next.
-Rather than discredit the reputation of Christianity with support for the President.
+The writer of the article believes evangelical support for President Trump (rather than the churches lack of holiness or the average Christian’s reluctance to share the gospel) is hurting our Christian witness in America.
+He believes that it would be best for Christian voters to dump Trump and take our lumps with whoever gets elected next; rather than continuing to discredit the reputation of Christianity with support for the President.

 The primary grievance the writer seemed to have with the President is not his with policies but rather his lack of politeness and absence of niceness.
-There are opponents of the President who really do have issues with conservative policies.
-However, they rarely attack those policies.
-Instead they focus endlessly on the Presidents lack of decorum, dignity and niceness.
+It is true there are those who do have issues with Trump’s conservative policies.
+However, they rarely attack his policies.
+Instead they focus endlessly on his lack of decorum, dignity and niceness.

 Our collective obsession with niceness transcends the realm of politics.
 Despite laws safeguarding free speech there is an influential movement afoot to shut down any and all speech thought to be “not nice”.
-Racist, sexist and homophobic speech has been deemed the least “nice” speech and for good reason.
-Clever individuals have recognized that the most efficient way to silence someone else’s speech (and to be given the go ahead to be “not nice” to that person) is to twist that person’s speech into something racist, sexist and/or homophobic.
-Universities have made a practice of suppressing the speech of students who hold views that are thought to be “not nice”.
-Schools routinely disinvite speakers deemed problematic due to their lack of niceness.
+Racist, sexist and homophobic speech has been deemed the least “nice” speech because that sort of speech is categorically awful.
+Clever individuals have recognized that the most efficient way to silence speech they don’t like and to be given the go ahead to be “not nice” to the person speaking is to twist their speech into something racist, sexist and/or homophobic.
+Universities routinely suppress the speech of students who hold views considered “not nice”.
+These same schools regularly disinvite speakers whiny students feel are “not nice”.
 Professors have actually been fired from jobs for openly sharing views decreed “not nice”.